 A co-signer only has responsibility for the loan.
 The lender will contact you if there are late payments or the primary borrower defaults.
 Since a co-signer essentially acts as a guarantor for the primary borrower, you must pay the loan if the primary borrower is unable to.
 But that has no impact on your insurance.

 You are only a co-owner of a car if your name is listed on the vehicle’s title.
 Co-owners have an equal stake in the vehicle and are equally responsible for keeping the loan payments current if a loan is used to purchase the car.
-That means a co-owner will also need to list the vehicle on their insurance, whether it is driven frequently or not.
+That means a co-owner will also need to list the vehicle on their insurance, whether they drive the vehicle frequently or not.
 Ultimately, that means an increase to your policy premium.

 As a co-signer, you will not have any legal ownership rights or stake in the vehicle, and your name will not be listed on the vehicle’s title.
 However, not every lender offers a co-signing option.
-Some may only allow a joint application, which will put you equally at stake for the loan and the vehicle itself.
-This means that your insurance company will need to be notified — since you will be on the vehicle’s title — and your insurance may be affected.
+Some may only allow a joint application, making you equally responsible for the loan and the vehicle.
+Your insurance company will need to be notified — since you will be on the vehicle’s title — and your insurance may be affected.

 The bottom line

-Co-signing a car loan for a friend or loved one can be a significant help for the primary buyer.
+Co-signing a car loan for a friend or loved one can significantly help the primary buyer.
 While there are risks for your credit as a co-signer, your car insurance should stay the same.
 But before taking this step, call your insurance company to determine if your policy will be affected.